frafish/wizard-blocks/readme.txt

 - use Gutenberg Blocks as **Shortcode** in Classic Editor
 - Import any **Assets CSS and JS libs** from Media Library, optimized enqueue of them only if block is used
 - Block Preview Image (instead of automatic preview)
+- Block Media, to include your **relative images** in your block Content
 - **Disable** unused/unwanted Blocks
 - Block **Versioning** (with Revision)
 - Use custom Block **Textdomain**